FamilySearch/GEDCOM/specification/gedcom.md

 but most language-specific algorithms will treat `mul` the same way they do `und`.

 :::note
-Conversations are ongoing about adding part-of-payload language tagging in a future version of the spec to provide more fidelity for multilingual text.
+Conversations are ongoing about adding part-of-payload language tagging in a future version of the specification to provide more fidelity for multilingual text.
 :::